Suspension Trauma Explained: Safety Poster from Roco

 - Knowledge and the use of equipment or techniques to delay the onset of suspension trauma such as temporary leg stirrups or simply “bicycling the legs.”

-Roco also offers a course called Suspended Worker Rescue to educate rescuers who respond to suspended workers.
+Roco also offers a course called Rescue From Fall Protection to educate rescuers who respond to suspended workers.

 Pathological Effects of a Fallen Worker in Danger of Suspension Trauma

 For those of you who prefer a more detailed explanation, here's the narrative from Roco Chief Pat Furr.